-As the mountain friends around me are making their debut in tents, this year, we've compared the medium-sized bags you can get this year for those who are checking out a lot.
+As more and more of my mountain climbing friends around me are making their tent camping debut, I've compared the medium-sized bags available this year for those of you who are checking out the best ones to try this year

-Compared to 30 years ago when I first started mountains, my equipment is much smaller and lighter.
-In the past, it was common knowledge to stay in a tent with a 60L or more, but as tents and sleeping bags are becoming smaller and lighter, and food is becoming more and more freeze-dried, it is now possible to use a 30L class backpack for staying in a tent.
+Compared to 30 years ago when I started hiking, equipment has become much smaller and lighter.
+In the past, a 60L or larger backpack was the norm for camping in a tent, but tents and sleeping bags have become smaller and lighter, and freeze-dried food has become more common, so now even a 30L backpack can be used for camping in a tent

-So this time, I hope this will be useful not only for those who are just starting to stay in a tent, but also for those who are already thinking about making it lighter or more compact, so I compared the 40-50L class, which can be stored without using extremely lightweight equipment.
+So this time, we thought it would be useful not only for people who are just starting to camp in tents, but also for experienced campers who are thinking about making their tent camping lighter and more compact, so we compared camps in the 40-50L class, which can be stored without using extremely lightweight equipment

 table of contents

-A comparison review of medium-sized backpacks that can be used to stay in a tent
+A comparison review of medium-sized backpacks that can be used for camping in a tent

 Select a comparison candidate